Min-max minimal surfaces, horizons and electrostatic systems: Abstract

 \section{Abstract}

 We present a connection between minimal surfaces of index one and General Relativity.
-First, we show that for a certain class of (electro)static systems, each of its unstable horizons is the solution of a one-parameter min-max problem for the area functional, in particular it has index one.
-We also obtain an inequality relating the area and the charge of a minimal surface of index one in a Cauchy data satisfying the Dominant Energy Condition for non-electromagnetic matter fields.
-Moreover, we explore a global version of this inequality, and the rigidity in the case of the equality, using a result proved by Marques and Neves.
+First, we show that for a certain class of electrostatic systems, each of its unstable horizons is the solution of a one-parameter min-max problem for the area functional, in particular it has index one.
+Combining this with a theorem by Marques and Neves we obtain a uniqueness result for electrostatic systems.
+We also prove an inequality relating the area and the charge of a minimal surface of index one in a Cauchy data satisfying the Dominant Energy Condition.